cocobeware83/coryneel/README.md

 ### Some Of My Work
 ***
-This section exhibits my professional accomplishments so far.
+This section exhibits my professional accomplishments so far. **MORE TO COME!!**

 ### Contact Me
 ***
-This section list all if my social media accounts and email in case you wish to contact me.
+This section lists all of my social media accounts and email in case you wish to contact me.

 ### Link To Profile
 ***